Roasting Pumpkin Seeds and Squash Seeds

 *They can be reheated and crisped up with a quick toss in a skillet.

-Hope this gets you to try roasting your squash seeds again this fall!
+Hope this gets you to try roasting your pumpkin and squash seeds again this fall!

 Dig In,